 Over in France, Maurice de Sully (died 1196) was Bishop of Paris from 1160 until his death.
 He is best known for overseeing the building of Notre Dame Catherdaral.

-Important Dates for the Cilley family
+Early History of the Cilley family

 This web page shows only a small excerpt of our Cilley research.
 Another 67 words (5 lines of text) covering the years 1361, 1283, 1388, 1680, 1729 and 1718 are included under the topic Early Cilley History in all our PDF Extended History products and printed products wherever possible.